gbaman/Light-painter/README.md

 If you can set your shutter speed on your camera to a minimum of 10 seconds and can attach it to a tripod, you should be able to try light painting.

 ##Aim
 The aim of this project was to create a simple, easy to build light painter using an Arduino and its onboard flash memory instead of external storage (like a micro-sd card).
 Although I have been light painting for years, I was inspired to try this project after reading [Adafruits guide](https://learn.adafruit.com/neopixel-painter/overview) on it and not having an SD card shield.
 I wanted to try and see if it was doable using the standard internal flash memory on an Arduino (which it turned out to be so).
+For a technical explination of some of the decisions in this project, check the [technical information page](technical.md).

 ##What do you need?
 - **Camera** - Must support a shutter speed of at least 10 seconds, up to 30 seconds is preferable.